 PMMs offer better efficiency, higher power factor performance and compactness.
 On average the permanent magnet motor uses 20% less power than the induction motor.

 PMMs need to be operated with a different type of control for variable speed drive (VSD) and require matching transformers for high frequency applications.
-The paper also intends to highlight the safety aspects of PMMs in shop and field handling.

 Russia’s oilfield has widely adapted the use of PMMs in ESP applications.
 It is very likely that the use of PMM for ESP applications will expand further in the near future, requiring organizations to expand their understanding of this technology.
 Apart from standard applications targeting lowering energy consumption related to lifting, other applications include slim well applications, through-tubing rigless deployment, Y-tool completion and Electric Submersible Progressive Cavity Pump (ESPCP) without speed reduction gearboxes.